kbventures/next-i18next-blog/blog.md

 √ Would you like to use App Router? (recommended) ...
 No / Yes √ Would you like to customize the default import alias? ...
-No / Yes √ What import alias would you like configured? ... @/* Creating a n
+No / Yes √ What import alias would you like configured? ... @/*
 ```

-To follow along with this tutorial choose yes for typescript, tailwind CSS, no for src(we'll cover how to setup SRC directory once basic setups are covered) directory and the App Router, and click on yes for the default import alias(Choose the default "@/\*" import alias).
+To follow along with this tutorial choose yes for typescript, tailwind CSS, no for src directory (we'll cover how to set the SRC directory once basic setups are covered), and the App Router, and click on yes for the default import alias(Choose the default "@/\*" import alias).

 We will also need to install the following package: